Eianei/game-save-sync/README.md

 If I have a Steam Deck and my main PC with Citra installed, platforms where I will play my back up copies of Monster Hunter 4 Ultimate and Pokémon X, opening the former will create a folder named "00000001", a name assigned internally by the emulator for MH4U; and when I would open the latter, it would create a folder named "00000002" assigned for Pokémon X. Reversing the order would have made Pokémon X to be "00000001" and MH4U "00000002".

 The system information that has mapped which folder is which game is contained in the ```nand``` folder, so just by syncing this folder across deviced will make the emulators to share the same folder mapping and thus, not conflicting save folders names.
 This example was made with Citra naming and 3DS games, but the same would be applied with slight changes on other Nintendo emulators like Ryujinx.

+## Steam Deck set up:

+While most people use EmuDeck or RetroDeck, given my set up with my NAS/Syncthing, I preferred just to stick to how I did things before with other devices.
+I simply downloaded the Syncthing, and all the emulators I had before (and some more), to have the exact same set up.

+The reasoning of this was basically that I didn't want to check whether it'd work properly with my set up, as all I read on Reddit mentioned that both Retro/EmuDeck limited the customization of each emulators.
+To be honest I could've been less lazy and could have checked whether I could reproduce the set up, but I'm used to set up all the emulators and how each works, so it's not that much of a hassle.
+Unlike on PC, emulators on Steam Deck were downloaded as Flatpak images, as I saw it recommended online, instead of using ```pacman``` or ```yay```.

+Also to have my ROMs on the Big Picture menu, I used, I guess like everyone does, [Steam ROM Manager](https://github.com/SteamGridDB/steam-rom-manager).
+A memo/guide is explained in [steam-rom-manager.md](steam-rom-manager.md).